 I think I waited about ten seconds before logging on to submit my application.
 In fact, I don’t even think I checked with Pete on it.
 I just did it.
 And the home owner just responded.

 Within a couple of days, all details were ironed out and we shared a virtual handshake on Skype.
-We bought our plane tickets and suddenly, Pete and I were over the moon to be NYC-bound.
+We bought our tickets from Atlanta to New York and suddenly, Pete and I were over the moon to be NYC-bound.

 And now, we’re here!